Butt1234213/break_eternity.hh/README.md

 Add the break_eternity.hh and break_eternity.cpp files to your C++ project's file directory

-Add these two lines of code on your main file
+Add this line of code on your main file

 #include "break_eternity.hh"